 The Federation's activities are focused in three functional areas.
 Program services represent the primary focus of the Federation's activities.
 Supporting services are fundraising activities and general and administrative activities.
-The expenses that are allocated include personnel and benefits, which are allocated on the basis of estimates of time and effort.
+The expenses that are allocated include personnel expenses, which are allocated on the basis of estimates of time and effort.
 Depreciation and amortization and occupancy are also allocated on a similar percentage as personnel.
-Outside services are fully allocated to program services.
-Administrative, finance, communications and technology expenses are based on an analysis of the various expenses that comprise those costs.
-The costs of providing the various programs and other activities are summarized in the accompanying financial statements.
+All other expenses are allocated based on an analysis by management of the various expenses that comprise those costs.

-NOTE 4 - INVESTMENTS AND INVESTMENT INCOME
+NOTE 4 - INVESTMENTS